 You can use mouse click to select the “Heat” and “Lane” fields yourself, and enter any order you want.

 It is possible to setup the counter to start from a different value than the default of zero.
 You might use this to provide a positive handicap, or to continue a race from a given position.
 In fact when you are racing multiple accumulated rounds, the LapMaster program automatically transfers the previous result to the “Lead laps” when you start the next round.

 It is also possible to setup the counter to start from a different point value.
 You might use this to provide a positive handicap, or to continue a race from a given position.
 This might come in handy if you race on multiple tracks and i.e. at midpoint want to exchange tracks and continue the race from there.

 Clear All: This button clears all entries (names, qualify-result, heat and Lanes) from the Entry/Qualification panel.

-Clear (Except name): This button clears all but the driver names from the panel.
+Clear (Except name): This button clears all but the Driver names and Comment from the panel.
 (That is, both Qualify-result, Race-result as well as Heat and Lane info is cleared.)

 Load Entrylist: This button opens up a file select dialog.
 You can then select any TAB-separated file and load the Entry panel from that.
 The file can either be a previously saved file, or it can have been created by an editor like NOTEPAD, or saved from EXCEL as a TAB-Separated file.
 Attempts to load a RESULT list as an ENTRY list, will skip the initial column (the position), so that the names will fit the correct column.